ember-forge/ember-forge-ui/README.md

 * [demo-ember-forge-ui-app-without-companion-addon](https://github.com/ember-forge/demo-ember-forge-ui-app-without-companion-addon)

 Demonstrates an application that only has the `ember-forge-ui` addon installed without any companion addons.
-Due to this default template content will be dispalyed when a component is used indicating that a companion addon needs to be employed as well.
+Due to this default template content will be displayed when a component is used indicating that a companion addon needs to be employed as well.

 ### Application with ember-forge-ui and ember-forge-ui-bootstrap4 installed